 Development of physical fitness and self-awareness through core stabilizing and strengthening exercises as an integral part of health and wellness.
 Emphasis on the integration of Christian faith and exercise while learning correct postures, alignments, and focus.
 Graded on an S/U basis.
+Special Notes: Carries cross-credit in BUILD Health and Wellness.

-BEL 055 · Pickleball 1 Credit
+BEL 055 • Pickleball 1 Credit

 Fast-paced net game with similarities to tennis, badminton, table tennis, and racquetball; content includes rules, strategies, techniques and court positioning for singles and doubles, and includes extensive active practice and play.
-Graded on an A/F basis.

-BEL 056 · Educational Psychology 2 Credits
+BEL 056 • Educational Psychology 2 Credits

 Psychological foundation of education. various aspects of growth and development, the nature and conditions of learning, implications for teaching, and evaluation.
-Graded on an A/F basis.